phpDocumentor/phpDocumentor/docs/manual/for-users/configuration.rst

 - *target*, the target location where to store the generated documentation files.
-- *external-class-documentation* (*v0.14.0*), with this element you can link the documentation generated by DocBlox to the URL of a library based on the prefix of the class.
+- *external-class-documentation* (*v0.14.0*), with this element you can link the documentation generated by phpDocumentor to the URL of a library based on the prefix of the class.
 This element may be used multiple times and each time has a ``prefix`` and ``uri`` element which specify which class to link where.
   The `uri` element supports 2 substitution variables: {CLASS} and